 The Superior Courts are trial courts for the state and where most cases are held.
 The state is divided up into 13 judicial districts along with 20 geographical areas with 12 juvenile districts as well.
 Superior Courts are divided up into four divisions: civil, criminal, housing and family.
 Each has its own jurisdiction over types of cases and specific goals for resolution.

-For the last year calculated, Connecticut took on 49,304 new civil cases and disposed of 54,874.
+For the last year calculated, this state took on 49,304 new civil cases and disposed of 54,874.
 The state also processed 84,899 criminal filings and 144,936 motor vehicle filings for that same year.
-In addition to regular court cases, Connecticut saw 45,604 new filings for small claims and disposed of 54,749.
+In addition to regular court cases, the Constitution State saw 45,604 new filings for small claims and disposed of 54,749.

 Connecticut offers case lookups to the general public, but not all records are available.
 Juvenile records are removed from public view.
 Additionally, sealed or partially sealed records will not be open to the public.
 The only time sealed records will be disclosed is after the sealing order expires.
 The types of files that are automatically sealed are psychologist and psychiatrist records, domestic or sexual abuse victim’s information, judicial branch employee records, medical records, marital therapy records, and social worker records.
 The federal government also dictates that some information cannot be made public such as social security numbers and bank accounts.

 The Connecticut Judicial Branch offers electronic filing for both self-represented individuals and attorneys.
 This service is available for appellate, family, housing, civil and small claims cases.
 Only registered users may use the system.
 The court clerk’s office sets up registration accounts for e-filing.
 The Judicial Branch has an extensive website with lots of information on how to file various types of forms for different types of cases.
 Motions, briefs, objections and other documents can always be filed in person with the clerk of the courthouse where the case will be heard.